Backbase/local-backend-setup/development/docker-compose/readme.md

         ```shell
         java -version
         ```
+#### Windows
+- try to locate the project in a short path directory such as `c:\projects\local-backend-setup`.
+Windows has restriction for maximum path length.
+Hence, locating the project under windows standard folders(such as Documents) might exceed the maximum allowed path.
+- OneDrive or other cloud-based file synchronization tools can cause file system issue.
+Therefor try to move the project out of OneDrive to prevent synchronization.
+- Building docker image might fail in the last stage if the `virus & threat protection` is configured for `realtime protection`.
+Try to temporarily disable it as mitigation to jib build failure.
 ### Colima
 - If you encounter an error when running `docker compose up` in Colima, this may be caused by a problem with mounts in Docker.
     - Symptoms include failed health checks for `Identity`, failed API calls for authentication.
 However, you should be able to log in using the Admin Console UI.